A novel and application-oriented inverse nodal problem for Sturm-Liouville operators: Introduction

-However, in application, it is impossible to obtain all or a lot of nodes.
-In contrast to McLaughlin's work \cite{Mclaughlin}, this paper propose a novel and application-oriented inverse nodal problem for Sturm-Liouville operators based on only finitely known nodal data.
-As a starting work, we will study the following problem. {For a given observed node $T_*$ and a target potential $q_0$, does there exist an optimal potential function $\hat q$ that best approximates the observed potential $q_0$ while satisfying the nodal constraints, i.e. the existence of the solution of Problem (P) below?
-Additionally, if the potential $\hat q$ exists, can we recover it by the observed node $T_*$? }
+However, in real-world application, it is impossible to obtain all or a lot of nodes.
+In contrast to aforementioned works based on the {\em dense subset} of the nodal set (McLaughlin \cite{Mclaughlin}, Yang \cite{yang,yang2}, Guo and Wei \cite{guo-wei}, Wang and Yurko\cite{w-y}, Yang \cite{YANGCF}), we propose a novel and application-oriented inverse nodal problem for Sturm-Liouville operators based on {\em only finitely known nodal data}.
+As a starting work, we will study the following problem. { For a given observed node $T_*$ and a target potential $q_0$, does there exist an optimal potential function $\hat q$ that best approximates the observed potential $q_0$ while satisfying the nodal constraints?
+Additionally, if the potential $\hat q$ exists, can we recover it by the observed node $T_*$?
+To enhance both mathematical rigor and pedagogical clarity, we reformulate the preceding questions as a novel inverse nodal optimization problem, formally defined as follows:}

-{\bf Problem $(P)$:} Let $T_*\in \mathbb (0,1)$ and $q_0 \in \Lp$ be given.
-It is required to find a potential $\hat q \in \Lp$ such that the $(i,m)$-th node $T_{i,m}(\hat{q})$ coincides with the given value $T_*$ and { }
+{\em {\bf Problem $(INP)$:} Let $T_*\in \mathbb (0,1)$ and $q_0 \in \Lp$ be given.
+It is required to find a potential $\hat q \in \Lp$ such that the $(i,m)$-th node $T_{i,m}(\hat{q})$ coincides with the given value $T_*$ and